Digital Information for Everyone

 - People who are deaf rely on captioning or written transcripts to access information conveyed in audio format

-- People with other disabilities use devices such as “Sip and Puff” switches, head mice and other assistive technology
+- People with hand motor skills disabilities use the keyboard only or devices such as “Sip and Puff” switches, head mice and other assistive technology

 The bottom line: A person visiting a website or using a mobile app to make a purchase should be able to do so easily and efficiently – whether they are using a mouse, a keyboard, voice recognition software or any other assistive technology.
 In order for that to happen, the information must be conveyed in multiple ways.